juliafan55/SEI-Project-2-IMDB/README.md

 Rating 10/10
 Comment content

-MVP Goals
+## USER STORIES:
-Ability to add new movies
+* Ability to add new movies
-Ability to edit/update the movies
+* Ability to edit/update the movies
-Ability to delete movies
+* Ability to delete movies
-Ability to add comments
+* Ability to add comments
+* Ability to add ratings to movies

 Stretch Goals
 Rate each movie based on the review avg.